 - If an individual paver stone cracks, it can be easily replaced without ripping up the entire driveway.

-- With consistent weed control, the lawn is unlikely to encroach onto the driveway and therefore will not hinge on the quality of the paver stones.
+- With consistent weed control, the lawn is unlikely to encroach onto the driveway and therefore will not hinge on the quality of the paver stones

-- Paver stone driveways can be costly
+- Can be costly

 - Workers need to lay each paver stone individually on a solid foundation to create the driveway.